 - Unattended death

-- Situation involving an elderly or ill individual
+- The situation involving an elderly or ill individual

 An Isolated Director